jbrolin/react-article_list_from_api/README.md

 ##
-Addtional libraries added to the project npm install --save axios npm install --save-dev react-test-renderer
+Addtional libraries added to the project npm install --save axios #axios libraries to replace native fetch (more stable and compatible with older and headless browers) npm install --save-dev react-test-renderer  #jest snapshot test libraries npm install --save-dev enzyme react-addons-test-utils enzyme-adapter-react-16 #enzyme unit test libraries
 ##

 Below you will find some information on how to perform common tasks.<br>